Quantum social science

-Quantum social science is an emerging field of interdisciplinary research which draws parallels between quantum physics and the social sciences.
+Quantum social science is an emerging field of interdisciplinary research that draws parallels between quantum physics and the social sciences.
 Although there is no settled consensus on a single approach, a unifying theme is that, while the social sciences have long modelled themselves on mechanistic science, they can learn much from quantum ideas such as complementarity and entanglement.
 Some authors are motivated by quantum mind theories that the brain, and therefore human interactions, are literally based on quantum processes, while others are more interested in taking advantage of the quantum toolkit to simulate social behaviours which elude classical treatment.
 Quantum ideas have been particularly influential in psychology but are starting to affect other areas such as international relations and diplomacy in what one 2018 paper called a "quantum turn in the social sciences".